davidmreed/sfse-question-drafts/deployment-errors-metrics.md

 # Answer

 Salesforce imposes specific requirements for *code coverage* that must be met when deploying new or changed code to a production org.
-Code coverage requirements help to ensure that your code includes high quality tests that validate its behavior.
+Code coverage requirements help to ensure that your code includes high quality tests that validate its behavior; in this sense they are a proxy metric.

+The basic code coverage metric is **75% total coverage**.
+This means that 75% of the executable lines of Apex across your org are covered when unit tests are run, and the tests pass.
+You must meet this metric when performing a deployment to your production Salesforce org that includes Apex.